WouterVerschuren/S3Portfolio/Learning Outcomes/IP.md

 ### how I plan to show this learning outcome in my project:

+To show I have enough knowledge of this learning outcome I am going to create a create a a frontend webapp using javascript.
+To know which javascript framework I am going to be using for my frontend I have made a [Research Paper](https://pages.github.com/) on which javascript framework would be the best for me and my project.

 ## 2 Software quality

 You use software tooling and methodology that continuously monitors and improve the software quality during software development.